Marghanita Laski: Personal life

 Marghanita Laski was born in Manchester, England, to a prominent family of Jewish intellectuals (Neville Laski was her father, Moses Gaster her grandfather, and Harold Laski her uncle).
 She was educated at Lady Barn House School in Manchester and St Paul's Girls' School in Hammersmith, worked in fashion, then studied English at Somerville College, Oxford, where she was a close friend of Inez Pearn, who was later to become a novelist and marry Stephen Spender and subsequently, after a divorce, Charles Madge.

-While at Oxford, she met John Eldred Howard, founder of the Cresset Press; they married in 1937.
-During this time, she worked as a journalist.
+While she was at Oxford she met John Eldred Howard, founder of the Cresset Press; they married in 1937.
+During this time she worked as a journalist.

 Laski lived at Capo Di Monte in Judge's Walk, Hampstead, North London, and in the Hertfordshire village of Abbots Langley.

 Career

-After her son and daughter were born, Laski began writing in earnest.
+Laski began writing in earnest after her son and daughter were born.
 Most of her output in the 1940s and 1950s was fiction.
-She wrote the original screenplay of the 1952 UK film It Started in Paradise and sold the film rights to a novel to John Mills: Little Boy Lost (1949), about an Englishman in search of a lost son in the ruins of post-war France.
-However, when the film adaptation was released in 1953, she was upset that it had been turned into a musical starring Bing Crosby.
+She wrote the original screenplay of the 1952 UK film It Started in Paradise and sold the film rights to Little Boy Lost (1949), her novel about an Englishman in search of a lost son in the ruins of post-war France, to John Mills.
+However, when the film adaptation was released in 1953 she was upset that it had been turned into a musical starring Bing Crosby.
 She turned towards non-fiction in the 1960s and 1970s, producing works on Charlotte Mary Yonge, Jane Austen, George Eliot and Rudyard Kipling.

-In the 1960s, Laski was science fiction critic for The Observer.
-On 1 October 1970, The Times published Laski's controversial article about bestselling historical novelist, Georgette Heyer.
-Entitled "The Appeal of Georgette Heyer" it raised a storm of protest with multiple letters sent to the newspaper decrying Laski's criticism of Heyer.
+In the 1960s Laski was science fiction critic for The Observer.

+On 1 October 1970 The Times published "The Appeal of Georgette Heyer", Laski's controversial article about the bestselling historical novelist Georgette Heyer, which raised a storm of protest from Heyer's fans.

 Laski was a member of the Annan Committee on broadcasting between 1974 and 1977.
 She joined the Arts Council in 1979, was elected its Vice Chair in 1982, and served as the Chair of the Literature Panel from 1980 to 1984.